Welcome to the PiMP OS and Miner.farm forum.

 Asus B250 Mining Expert BIOS Settings (PiMP OS v2.6+)

-You can get the BIOS files from the Asus website: Here
+You can get the most current BIOS from the Asus website: Here

-** Note: Due to the way the Asus site works, you may have to search for it.
+** Note: Due to the way the Asus website works, you may have to search for it.

 After entering the BIOS you will want to move all the way to the last tab "EXIT" and select "Load Optimized Defaults".

 Next, save the changes (even if it says nothing was changed), reboot the machine, and re-enter the BIOS.

 Running 8 nVidia GTX 1060's

 Settings Main Tab AI Tweaker Tab Advanced Tab Advanced Tab - System Agent (SA) Configuration Advanced Tab - System Agent (SA) Configuration - Graphics Configuration Advanced Tab - System Agent (SA) Configuration - DMI/OPI Configuration Advanced Tab - System Agent (SA) Configuration - PEG Port Configuration Advanced Tab - PCH Configuration Advanced Tab - Onboard Devices Configuration Advanced Tab - Onboard Devices Configuration - Serial Port Configuration Boot Tab Boot Tab - CSM (Compatibility Support Module) Boot Tab - Secure Boot Boot Tab - Boot Configuration